-Plate 3-9 Sections of Eucalyptus grandis plantation at the proposed Master Plan area
+Plate 3:9 Sections of Eucalyptus grandis plantation at the proposed Master Plan area

 Selective logging of mature eucalyptus trees (Plate 3:10) was noted at point (01006.864', 036053.650', 1593 m a.s.l) along Mchana River and at the neighbourhood of Mchana Coffee Factory.
 The selective logging may not have a long-term impact on the plantations since eucalyptus have excellent copping ability after they are cut.
-Though the plantations are small, they contribute greatly to increased tree cover and diversity at the project area as well as acting as carbon sinks.
+Though the plantations are small, they contribute greatly to increased tree cover and diversity at the project area.
 As such, during the implementation of the Tatu City Extension Master Plan, it will be prudent to avoid and/or avoid complete clear-fell of the plantations.

-Plate 3-10 A log of felled Eucalyptus grandis
+Plate 3:10 A log of felled Eucalyptus grandis